-a.
+- a.
 All requirements, assignments, and specified number of patient contacts/ workups and/or nights on call must be fulfilled to complete a rotation.
 If a night on call is missed due to illness or excused absence, it will need to be made up in some way (arrange through preceptor and clerkship director).
 The student is responsible for checking with the clerkship director about work missed due to an absence.
-Failure to complete required work may otherwise result in an incomplete or lowered grade.
+Failure to complete required work may otherwise result in an incomplete or lowered grade. - b.

-- b.
 Holiday (Monday holiday/long weekend) schedule is that of the service of assignment.
 If assigned to a clinic that is closed for the holiday the student will keep that schedule.
 If assigned to a ward service, the student will follow the schedule of the team. - c.
-All students will have time off for Thanksgiving break, Christmas break, and Spring break.
-Clinical duties will cease with check out/evening rounds (or end of clinic, etc) on the day prior to the start of the holiday and recommence with morning rounds on the date (Monday) following the holiday period for Thanksgiving, Christmas and Spring Break.
+All students will have time off for Thanksgiving break and winter break.
+Clinical duties will cease with check out/evening rounds (or end of clinic, etc) on the day prior to the start of the holiday and recommence with morning rounds on the date (Monday) following the holiday period for Thanksgiving break and winter break.
 No routine clinical duties will be expected over this time frame but makeup work can be individually arranged, if needed.
-(Week-long spring break commences Friday PM and concludes the Monday AM following the week of break).
-Thanksgiving break begins at 5pm on Wednesday prior to Thanksgiving Day. - d.
+Thanksgiving break begins at 5pm on Wednesday prior to Thanksgiving Day.
+"Spring" break is Good Friday, Saturday, and Easter Sunday.

+- d.
 Other school holidays are observed as single day holidays.
 Students on ward services taking overnight call on the night before a holiday will be expected to remain through morning rounds on the holiday.
 Students will not be assigned to call for that day.
-These single day holidays include Labor Day, MLK Day, Memorial Day, and Independence Day (July 4).
-Easter holidays are Good Friday and Easter Sunday as single days. - e.
+These single day holidays include Labor Day, MLK Day, Memorial Day, and Independence Day (July 4). - e.
 Ad hoc holidays for administrative offices of the school are not to be assumed to be student holidays.
-Number 2 applies.
 Clinics cannot be cancelled on short notice and those assigned to active clinic or ward duties will continue on the original schedule.

-- f.
+Student duty schedule is that of the assigned with (b). - f.
 Clinical rotations start in the AM on the starting date (usually a Monday).
 Students should not have duties or patient contact prior to orientation by faculty and/or residents as appropriate.
 There should be no night call the night before a mini-board.
 Clinical obligations on a service end at the time of start of the mini-board or at 5PM the last day, whichever applies. - g.
 As noted in #a, all assignments must be completed and work missed during excused absences may need to be addressed in make-up assignments.
 Excused absences exceeding 2 days per 4 week rotation/4 days per 8 week rotation will require makeup as designated by the clerkship director.
 Unexcused absences of any duration will require makeup and will result in a lowering of grade (more than one day unexcused absence will result in repeating the course). - h.
 Absences for reasons other than illness or emergency must be approved in advance in writing by the clerkship director (this includes religious observances, professional meetings, etc) and make-up time arranged.
 A student must make written request 4 weeks prior to the start of the Clerkship during which the excused absence would occur.
 The student is responsible for informing the faculty and patient care team members and for making arrangements for responsibilities.
 Absence for such events without prior approval would constitute an unexcused absence.
 Make-up time, as determined by the clerkship director/department, will be required for all absences exceeding two days.
 It is important to recognize that these requests cannot always be accommodated.